 In the distribution examples above, each location is entered on a separate row.
 Using the Grouping Segments feature, the distribution process will automatically add new tabs in the new workbook for every item in a group.
 To use this feature, the groups must be configured first.
 In the following example, you are using the group Consol which is setup to include locations 7001, 7002, and 7120.

 Step 1: In the below example you will use the filter: [AddTabsFor]:Consol, under the Location column.

 Step 2: In order to iterate through each location of the group Consol, you need to change the filter name to the name of the segment.
 In the demo setup, this was named Segment, but it would normally be named Location.
 Due to the demo setup, you must change the filter name to Segment2 as shown below.

-Step 3: Now you will go back to the PL Trend tab and change the jRangeTag() from Location to Segment2.
-Use of the Range Tab function was discussed in the Basic Distribution lab.
+Step 3: Now you will go back to the PL Trend tab and change the Location to Consol.
+Next select O26 and change the jRangeTag() from Location to Segment2.
+Use of the Range Tab function was discussed in the Basic Distribution example.

 Step 4: You can also put Segment2 in the prefix or suffix columns to dynamically create the tab names for more organization.

 Step 5: All settings are now contained in one line.
 When this distribution is run, the values for the group Consol are retrieved and used in generating new tabs.
 Run the distribution to see how it looks.